- What Does a Sleep Monitor Do?

 In a nutshell, sleep trackers use one or a combination of the following biometrics in an attempt to accurately detect sleep:

-Let’s be clear: none of these parameters measure sleep directly — you need to monitor brain waves to do that.
-Instead, the above biometrics can be used as a method for estimating sleep, as noted by Alan Schwartz, M.D., director of the Sleep Disorders Center at Johns Hopkins Bayview Medical Center.
+Let’s be clear: with the exception of an EEG that measures brain waves, none of these parameters measure sleep directly.
+Instead, all but one of the above biometrics can be used as a method for estimating sleep, as noted by Alan Schwartz, M.D., director of the Sleep Disorders Center at Johns Hopkins Bayview Medical Center.

 So let’s explore how each of these technologies can impact the reliability and accuracy of sleep monitoring devices.